 Top 3 Violent Crimes Defense Lawyer Qualities

-Violent crimes charges need high-quality defense lawyers.
-When you're picking a lawyer to fight your case in San Gabriel, CA, 'good enough' isn't good enough.
-You want a firm with the below 3 qualities:
+Violent crimes charges require top-tier defense attorneys.
+When you're deciding on an attorney to protect you in San Gabriel, CA, you want a firm with the below 3 qualities:

-- Prior Success: You don't want someone who's new to the California legal system, or new to your type of charge.
+- A History of Success: You want a lawyer who knows how to fight your specific charge.
 Our team has a history of successful violent crime defense results.

-- Varied Legal Experience: We have over 50 years of combined legal experience, including time as prosecutors, judges, and police officers.
-We have experience in how the state builds its case against you, and how to poke holes in it.
+- Varied Legal Experience: The Law Offices of David S. Chesley, Inc., has over 50 years of combined law experience, including time as prosecutors, judges, and police officers.
+We know how the state builds its case against you, and how to poke holes in it.

-With a legal team with these qualifications defending you from violent crimes allegations, you'll get the best chance of a positive outcome.
-And with the Law Offices of David S. Chesley, Inc., you'll get someone with all those properties.
+To maximize your chances of beating violent crimes charges, you need lawyers with all of the above attributes.
+And with the Law Offices of David S. Chesley, Inc., you'll get someone with all those characteristics.

-Ferocious Defenses Against Violent Crime Charges – Call Our Attorneys Today
+Ferocious Protection Against Violent Crime Charges – Call Our Lawyers Today

 You need help when you're fighting against violent crimes allegations.
-The legal system is complex.
-The San Gabriel, CA, prosecutor is strong.
-And the penalties are steep.
-If you're lacking an expert violent crimes lawyer at your side, your liberty and constitutional rights are at risk.
+The laws are complex.
+The San Gabriel, CA, prosecutor is powerful.
+And the consequences are grim.
+If you're lacking an expert violent crimes lawyer to defend you, your innocence and constitutional rights are at risk.

-At the Law Offices of David S. Chesley, Inc., we don't wait and watch the prosecution make its case against you.
-We don't settle for a bad plea deal, just because it was faster.
-We confront the charges.
-We listen to your story, craft a resolute defense, and defend your rights from when we first speak until the case is done.
+At the Law Offices of David S. Chesley, Inc., we don't stand idly by and let the state build its case.
+We don't settle for a bad plea deal, just because it was the first one offered.
+We battle the state.
+We listen to your story, craft a resolute defense, and fight for your freedom from the day you call until the case is done.

-Reach out to us now to start putting together your defense.
-Connect with us at (800) 755-5174 or tell us about your case via our online contact form to speak with an attorney about how to fight these charges.
+Contact us now to start putting together your defense.
+Call us at (800) 755-5174 or let us know how we can help you on our online contact form to speak with amember of our legal team about how to protect your rights.

 We also offer the following legal services in San Gabriel, CA: